AzzyAsad/todo-app/README.md

    dotnet run --launch-profile https
    ```
 > [!Important]
-> Kindly make sure that API is configured on HTTPS protocol and using port: 7027
+> Kindly make sure that API is running on port: 7027 using HTTPS protocol.

 > [!NOTE]
 > I have used Entity Framework Core InMemory for saving data in memory on the server side.
 Hence, no migration is required.